 That’s because marketing technologies are interdependent.
 No single platform does it all.
 Success of the technology you use to measure ROI depends on whether it can properly integrate with the other tech you use.

 BI solutions, marketing attribution software, marketing automation and marketing performance management solutions like Allocadia are all examples of non-magical technologies that hinge on integrations with other marketing systems of record in order to be fully effective.

 A typical trio of technologies for effective ROI measurement includes a CRM system (to measure results, such as closed deals); an MPM system like Allocadia* (in which costs are captured); and a marketing automation system (for customer engagement).

 *While I’m naturally a little biased, I think it’s worth noting that for any company serious about measuring ROI, spreadsheets are an outdated, inadequate tool to house the “i” (investment) data.

-How Red Hat is Building the Foundation to ROI
+Red Hat is an Allocadia customer who successfully tackled the ROI measurement challenge.
+Here is their story – How Red Hat is Building the Foundation to ROI

 So, not to fear!
 ROI measurement isn’t simple, but it definitely is a goal well worth pursuing.